GeoffCox/pretty-good-nlp/README.md

 # pretty-good-nlp

-A programmable and deterministic natural language processing (NLP) recognizer.
+A simple natural language processing (NLP) recognizer you can use in minutes.

 ## Recognizing Intent